CannerCMS/docs.canner.io/docs/api-canner-script.md

 ```
 #### toOne type

-For now, we only support ui `singleSelect` to deal with the toOne relation, which is also the default ui of relation tag.
-You must give it uiParams to make the component works.
+For now, we only support ui `singleSelect` to deal with the toOne relationships, which is also the default UI of relation tag.
+You must give indicated uiParams to make the component works.
 Let's look at the example.

-**toOne relation example**
+**toOne relationship example**
 ```
 <array keyName="posts">
   <relation keyName="author"